Glasgow Airport Movements 2021

 This month I checked out the grassy mound directly opposite, located between the Babcock Helicopter apron and the Gama Aviation hangar.
 It`s fairly small but provides an excellent view of proceedings irrespective of which runway is in use.
 Plus, this vantage point is well above the fence-line which is a bonus for photographers.
 Cars can be left at Dyce Railway Station and from there it`s only a leisurely 5-10 minute stroll.

 A surprise visitor present on 3 August 2021 was Antonov AN-26B UR-CQV of Vulkan Air but it remained parked-up.

-On the way back I detoured for a brief stop at Perth Airport, also known as Scone, which I`ve yet to check out properly.
+On the way back I also detoured for a brief stop at Perth Airport, a.k.a.
+Scone, which I`ve yet to check out properly.
 There was a fair bit of activity and I believe the hangars are packed with light aircraft, but it`s not great for photography unless you get permission to go airside.
 Apparently, this is sometimes possible so requesting a pre-arranged visit is worth considering.

 Based Scottish Charity Air Ambulance G-SCAA was present, while lights included Diamond DA 42 Twin Stars G-ZAZU and G-CIKM.

 Above: This Spitfire was being worked on in one of the hangars at Scone.
 I believe it`s a based 80% scale replica which previously bore the Australian registration VH-IJH.
 Vickers Supermarine never made a Mk.26 and this home built plane was manufactured in Australia by Supermarine Aircraft in kit form and shipped to the UK.
 It was re-registered G-CGWI (I-JH) and the three letter code consists of the owners initials.